 However, we are not going to classify all the universe of these signals available.
 We will suscribe our research to the dataset freely available and try to classify the spectrogram of these signals.
 The value is in the comparison with the results obtained in the Gravity Spy's paper and see if there are differences in the classification performance of two or more constrasted techniques.

-5. trainingsetv1d1.h5https://zenodo.org/record/1476551#.Xu6TaZNKjNw"Chrips" classified in the "validation" set of the 0.5 seconds observation rangesupport vector machine or a recurrent, validation and test
+5. Study scope

+Working with the dataset trainingsetv1d1.h5, available from the site https://zenodo.org/record/1476551#.Xu6TaZNKjNw, we will apply techniques of deep learning in order to identify at least one of the "Chrips" classified in the "validation" set of the 0.5 seconds observation range.
+This dataset is a real observation obtained during the second observation run denominated O2.
+The scope of this work is to try to train a support vector machine or a recurrent neural network capable of identify at least one of these events.
+The dataset is fully pre-classified and ready for its division in training, validation and test sets.

+6.Hypothesis

-traint least two machine learning algorithms (a "Chirp")pyspark, one or moreed models; these will be capable of spectrogram of a signal with a certain degree of accuracyThe aim of this work is to compare the performance of these models between them and then check it against the benchmark set by the Gravity Spy's paper
+The conjecture is that given the pre-classified dataset, we will be able to train at least two machine learning algorithms capable of classifying at least one of the gravitational events introduced (a "Chirp").
+For this to happen, we will be able to use the pyspark, pandas, keras and numpy libraries provided by the body of tools found in the Python's universe.
+The result of this work will be one or more trained models; these will be capable of classifying a spectrogram of a signal into as a gravitational wave with a certain degree of accuracy.
+The aim of this work is to compare the performance of these models between them and then check it against the benchmark set by the Gravity Spy's paper.

 7. Objectives

-t least twos found in the spectrograms available in the given dataset for the range of 0.5 seconds.
-These are supposed to be preclassified signalmodel trainedspectrogram IDs found as ChripsROC percentage for the model, SVMsstrainingsetv1d1.h5Zenodotimespan0.5 secondsSub-goals:trainingsetv1d1.h5Train a "Chrip classificator" throught a trained model, like a linear SVMTrain a "Chrip classificator" throught a trained model, like a Recurrent Neural Network or a GAN
+Use at least two machine learning models capable of identifying one or more gravitational signals found in the spectrograms available in the given dataset for the range of 0.5 seconds.
+These are supposed to be preclassified signal for the adjusted dataset provided for the Livingston and Hanford interferometers during the O2 series of observations.
+For each model trained, we will list:

+The spectrogram IDs found as Chrips.

+The ROC percentage for the model.

+All of this will be achieved with techniques related to convolutional neural networks, SVMs and others.

+This objective will be restricted to the data file "trainingsetv1d1.h5" openly found on the Zenodo repositories.
+The timespan we will operate with will be 0.5 seconds.
+These are real adjusted LIGO data from O2 observation run.

+Sub-goals:

+Download the datasets trainingsetv1d1.h5; place them into a spark architecture for its later treatment.

+Train a "Chrip signal classificator" throught a trained model, like a linear SVM.

+Train a "Chrip signal classificator" throught a trained model, like a Recurrent Neural Network or a GAN.

 Compare the ROC curves; use other methods to assest their performance.